CM2S/piglot/docs/source/examples/sample_curve_fitting/description.md

 Hash: 2313718f75bc0445aa71df7d6d4e50ba82ad593d65f3762efdcbed01af338e30
 Objective:  8.85050592e-08
 ```
-The script will also plot the best observed response, and its comparison with the reference response:
+The script will also plot the best-observed response, and its comparison with the reference response:

 ![Best case plot](best.svg)

 Now, try running (this may take some time)